fusion-neutronics/yamc/docs/source/python_usage.md

 ### Config with JSON paths

-It is also possible to download JSON files from nuclear data repos [fendl-3.2](https://github.com/fusion-neutronics/cross_section_data_fendl_3.2c) and [tendl-21](https://github.com/fusion-neutronics/cross_section_data_tendl_21).Once the JSON files are saved locally then the path to these files can be used to configure the nuclear data.
-Replace the ```tests``` dir to the path to the downloaded JSON files.
+It is also possible to download H5 files from nuclear data repos [FENDL-3.1d](https://github.com/openmc-data-storage/FENDL-3.1d) and [TENDL-2019](https://github.com/openmc-data-storage/TENDL-2019).
+Once the H5 files are saved locally then the path to these files can be used to configure the nuclear data.
+Replace the ```tests``` dir to the path to the downloaded H5 files.

 ```python
 yamc.Config.set_cross_sections({